Boszki

 video, cotton, embroidery, hay, wood

-Sound composition Agatha Lewandowski
+sound composition Agatha Lewandowski

-Performance Kata Kwiatkowska
+performance Kata Kwiatkowska

 curated by Zeren Oruc

-fragment of the text by Zeren Oruc
+Fragment of the exhibition text written by Zeren Oruc